2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 Get to Know an Agent in Attendance: Kaylee Zou of Williamson Literary

-Kaylee Zou (RALEIGH CONFERENCE ONLY) is a literary agent with Williamson Literary.
+Kaylee Zou (BOTH CHARLOTTE & RALEIGH CONFERENCES) is a literary agent with Williamson Literary.

 Kaylee graduated from Johns Hopkins University with a double major in Writing Seminars and English in May of 2020.
 Since graduating, she has worked as a Technical Writer in the DC area.
 Recently, she left the corporate world and began pursuing writing her first novel full-time.